tabvengers/spicy-sections/README.md

   /* default slot */
 ```

-By default all contents are slotted into the `::part
+By default all contents are slotted into the default slot.
 The act of changing affordances impacts which internal slots contents are projected into.
 The `tab-bar` affordance projects headings into the tabListSlot.

 #### "Vertical tabs"